antonmyronyuk/aioviberbot/README.md

 ### Create an HTTPS server

 Next thing you should do is starting a https server. and yes, as we said in the prerequisites it has to be https server.
-Create a server however you like, for example with `Flask`:
+Create a server however you like, for example with `aiohttp`:

 ```python
 from aiohttp import web